Bangladesh Liberation War: Declaration of independence

-A telegram containing the text of Sheikh Mujibur Rahman's declaration reached some students in Chittagong.
-The message was translated into Bengali by Manjula Anwar.
-The students failed to secure permission from higher authorities to broadcast the message from the nearby Agrabad Station of Pakistan Broadcasting Corporation, but the message was read several times by the independent Swadhin Bangla Betar Kendro Radio established by rebel Bangali Radio workers in Kalurghat.
-Major Ziaur Rahman was requested to provide security for the station and also read the Declaration on 27 March 1971.
+A news of Sheikh Mujibur Rahman's arrest reached the radio station in Chittagong.
+Major Ziaur Rahman begun rebelling with his forces was requested to provide security for the radio station and also read the Declaration of independence on 26 March 1971.
 He broadcast the announcement of the declaration of independence on behalf of Sheikh Mujibur Rahman:

 This is Swadhin Bangla Betar Kendra.
-I, Major Ziaur Rahman, at the direction of Bangobondhu Mujibur Rahman, hereby declare that Independent People's Republic of Bangladesh has been established.
+I, Major Ziaur Rahman, at the direction of Bangobondhu Sheikh Mujibur Rahman, hereby declare that Independent People's Republic of Bangladesh has been established.
 At his direction, I have taken the command as the temporary Head of the Republic.
 In the name of Sheikh Mujibur Rahman, I call upon all Bengalees to rise against the attack by the West Pakistani Army.
 We shall fight to the last to free our motherland.
 Victory is, by the Grace of Allah, ours.
 Joy Bangla.

 The Kalurghat Radio Station's transmission capability was limited, but the message was picked up by a Japanese ship in the Bay of Bengal.
 It was then re-transmitted by Radio Australia and later by the BBC.

-M. A. Hannan, an Awami League leader from Chittagong, is said to have made the first announcement of the declaration of independence over the radio on 26 March 1971.

 26 March 1971 is considered the official Independence Day of Bangladesh, and the name Bangladesh was in effect henceforth.
-In July 1971, Indian Prime Minister Indira Gandhi openly referred to the former East Pakistan as Bangladesh.
-Some Pakistani and Indian officials continued to use the name "East Pakistan" until 16 December 1971.
+In July 1971, Indian prime minister Indira Gandhi openly referred to the former East Pakistan as Bangladesh.